dvpatel/nginx_okta/README.md

 ## Watchlist application service ( rest-api subproject )

 Watchlist is the sample service that sits behind token validation.
-It also runs on NodeJS using NestJS framework.
-A valid token with an active profile is required for access.
-If an active profile is not provided, the service will return an error with 4XX status code.
+It also runs on Node using NestJS framework.
+A valid access token with an active profile is required for access.
+If an active profile is not provided, the service will reject client request with 4XX error code.

 To test the endpoint:

 ```
-curl -kv -H "Authorization: Bearer <access_token>" https://localhost:8443/api/watchlist/1
+curl -kv -H "Authorization: Bearer <okta_access_token>" https://localhost:8443/api/watchlist/1
 ```

 On success, the service will return a JSON payload with a fictitious watchlist object for the given identifier (:1)